 Despite requiring a very specific lifestyle, Sumo is definitely wort ha mention among grappling martial arts.
 This unique Japanese art focuses on pushing or pulling an opponent out of a circular ring or making them touch the ground.
 As entertaining as Sumo wrestling is, it requires practitioners to be notoriously heavy, making it impractical for most.
 However, it is a captivating art worth admiring!

 So, now that you know the pros and cons of every art, what would you choose?
-Would you go in a direction of specialization or give cross training a try?
+Would you go in the direction of specialization or give cross training a try?
 Maybe you like to eat and will choose Sumo as your art.
 Whatever your choice, make sure you know what works before you jump on board!